-2.3 Non-obligatory accounting principles applied
+2.3 Non-mandatory accounting principles applied

-No non-obligatory accounting principles were applied.
-The Board of Directors prepared these financial statements taking into account all mandatory accounting standards and principles with a material effect on the financial statements.
+No non-mandatory accounting principles were applied.
+The Board of Directors has authorised for issue these financial statements taking into account all mandatory accounting standards and principles with a material effect on the financial statements.
 All mandatory accounting principles were applied.

-2.4 Critical issues regarding valuation and estimation of uncertainty
+2.4 Critical issues regarding the measurement and estimation of uncertainties

-The Company's profits and the determination of its equity are sensitive to the accounting policies and rules, measurement bases and estimates applied by the Company's directors in the preparation of the financial statements.
-The main accounting policies and rules and measurement bases used are disclosed in Note 4.
+The Company's profit or loss and the determination of its equity are affected by the accounting policies and rules, measurement bases and estimates applied by the Company's directors in preparing the financial statements.
+The main accounting principles, policies and measurement bases used are set out in Note 4.

-In the preparation of the accompanying financial statements, the Company's Board of Directors makes estimates in order to measure certain of the assets, liabilities, income, expenses and commitments recognised therein.
+The preparation of the accompanying financial statements required the Company's Board of Directors to make estimates that affect the reported amounts of the assets, liabilities, revenue, expenses and commitments recognised therein.
 These estimates refer basically to:

-- The assessment of potential impairment losses on certain assets (Notes 4.1, 4.2 and 4.4). - The assumptions used in the actuarial calculation of pension liabilities and other commitments with employees (Note 12). - The useful life of intangible assets and property, plant and equipment (Notes 4.1 and 4.2). - The calculation of provisions (Note 12). - The fair value of certain financial instruments (Note 8). - Equity-based employee benefits (Note 4.13) - Recognition of deferred tax assets (Notes 4.6 and 13).
+- The assessment of potential impairment losses on certain assets (Notes 4.1, 4.2 and 4.4). - The assumptions used in the actuarial calculation of pension liabilities and other employee obligations (Note 12). - The useful life of intangible assets and property, plant and equipment (Notes 4.1 and 4.2). - The calculation of provisions (Note 12). - The fair value of certain financial instruments (Note 8). - Equity-based employee benefits (Note 4.13). - The recognition of deferred tax assets (Notes 4.6 and 13).

-Although these estimates have been made on the basis of the best information available at the close of the 2018 financial year, future events may require them to be modified (upwards or downwards) in future reporting periods.
-Changes to accounting estimates are applied prospectively.
+Although these estimates were made based on the best information available at the end of 2019, it is possible that future events may require them to be modified (upwards or downwards) in future reporting periods.
+Any changes in accounting estimates would be applied prospectively.